Always wanted to have a container garden in your backyard? Don’t have any planter ideas to get you started?

 You will first have to build a small staircase for your window box planters to stand on.
 You can get away with using a step stool ladder.
 A ladder bookshelf leaned against the side of the house would look even better.

 Once you have your ladder ready, there isn’t much left to do.
 You can carefully place your window box planters with overflowing blooms on each step.
-Watch them transform your garden in an instance!
+Watch them transform your container garden in an instance!

 Bigger Home For Bigger Plants